 Zell am See is a spectacular place.
 Just look at that image above.
 Jamie Dalgleish trained with SnowSkool back in 2015 and is now working there.
 Here’s the lowdown on life, pay and working conditions in Zell am See, Austria.

-So, when did you train with SnowSkool?
+So, when did you take your ski instructor course with SnowSkool?

-I completed my instructor training on the Snowskool Big White course a few years ago and have since spent two seasons working as a full time ski instructor for Ski School Zell am See in Austria.
+I completed my instructor training on the Snowskool Big White course a few years ago around 2012, and have since spent two seasons working as a full time ski instructor for Ski School Zell am See in Austria.

 I qualified with the CSIA Level 2 qualification (CSIA = Canadian Ski Instructors’ Alliance).